 Are you seeking a Virtual Adoptee Group?

 Join a series of virtual discussion groups for adult adoptees, with monthly themes based on the chapters of The Adoptee Self-Reflection Journal authored by Dr. Chaitra Wirta-Leiker.
 Each group will be held the first Tuesday of the month from 4:30-6:00PM Mountain time.
 Upon completing the registration process, you’ll receive a confirmation email with the chapter prompts and a video link to join.
 Participants do not need to attend the groups in any particular order or attend all groups, as each monthly topic will provide the opportunity for its own discussion.
 Groups will be limited to 8 members + the facilitator, Dr. Wirta-Leiker.
 The registration fee is $35 (per member and per group; non-transferable and non-refundable).
-These groups are open to adult adoptees residing anywhere in the U.S. Registration opens 60 days prior to each group.
+These groups are open to adult adoptees residing anywhere in the U.S. ENROLLMENT CLOSED FOR 2023.